-- (E) a part-time employee will work less than 38 hours per week, on average over a roster cycle and the pattern of working hours shall be determined by the employer. - (F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3. - (iii) auxiliary firefighter stream as determined by the employer
+- (E) a part-time employee will work less than 38 hours per week, on average over a roster cycle and the pattern of working hours shall be determined by the employer. - (F) a casual employee shall receive a minimum payment for each engagement in accordance with clause 9.3. - (iii) auxiliary firefighter stream as determined by the employer - (c) In most cases, plans will be made well enough in advance to enable at least 2 weeks' notice to the employee of a requirement to attend training, change shifts or change rosters.
+However, receipt of a lesser period of notice, in itself, shall not be an adequate reason for failing to attend such training.11 (QFRS 6.1.4)

-15.2 Spread of ordinary hours of duty17
+15.2 Spread of ordinary hours of duty12